Texans Can Appeal Surprise Medical Bills, But The Process Can Be Draining

 Buckingham says his policy had a deductible of $5,000 for in-network care and $10,000 for out-of-network care.
 He says he still doesn't know how his bill got to be so high.

 Buckingham didn't know about the state's mediation program.
 But even if he had known, he wasn't eligible for the program at the time.
-His bike accident, and the billing dispute with the hospital, happened months before the Texas legislature decided to expand the pool of eligible patients.
+His bike accident and the billing dispute with the hospital happened months before the Texas Legislature decided to expand the pool of eligible patients.
 So he hired his own lawyer to help him negotiate with the hospital.

-Buckingham says he now owes a couple thousand dollars to St. David's, but he remains frustrated by the experience.
+Buckingham says he now owes a couple of thousand dollars to St. David's, but he remains frustrated by the experience.

-"You know, whenever I tell my story to anybody they kind of agree – like, 'Oh my gosh, this is ridiculous,'" he says.
+"You know, whenever I tell my story to anybody, they kind of agree — like, 'Oh my gosh, this is ridiculous,' " he says.
 "But then when you talk to the people that have any control over it, it's the exact opposite.
-It's: 'You owe it, we don't.' "
+It's: 'You owe it; we don't.' "

 'A total roll of the dice'

-A surprise bill can happen to anyone who makes an urgent trip to the nearest ER.
+A surprise bill can happen to anyone who makes an urgent trip to the nearest emergency room.

 "It's a total roll of the dice," says Stacey Pogue, a senior policy analyst with the Center for Public Policy Priorities in Austin.
 She has been looking into balance billing for years.
 "The medical emergency that's going to send you to the hospital where you could get a surprise bill — is that emergency room going to be in or out of network?"